SEARCH

 Are the sprouts growing from bulbing onions edible?

-Yes, but the taste may be unpleasant.
+Yes, onion sprouts or shoots are edible but the taste may be unpleasant.

 What’s the best way to prepare the sprouted onion for cooking?